jaketae/jaketae.github.io/_posts/2020-06-16-numerical-methods.md

 <img src="/assets/images/2020-06-16-numerical-methods_files/2020-06-16-numerical-methods_67_0.svg">

 You might have to squint your eye to see that `N-R` (Netwon-Raphson with direct derivatives) and `N-R CDD` (Newton-Raphson with center divided difference) almost coincide exactly at the same points.
-I was honestly somewhat surprised by the result: althought we had verified the advantage of using center divided difference over forward or backward divided difference via some simple big-O analysis with trailing error terms, I did not expect the two to coincide with such exactitude.
+I was honestly somewhat surprised by the result: although we had verified the advantage of using center divided difference over forward or backward divided difference via some simple big-O analysis with trailing error terms, I did not expect the two to coincide with such exactitude.

 Another interesting observation is that the secant method seems to take slightly longer than the Newton-Raphson method.
 This is probably due to the fact that the secant method uses backward divided difference, and also the fact that it requires two previous at each iteration instead of one.
 The reason why the first update seems rather ineffective is that the two initial guesses that we fed into the model was probably not such a good starting point.

 # Conclusion

-The topic of today's post was somewhat different from what we had previously dealt with in this blog, but it was an interestig topic for me nonetheless.
+The topic of today's post was somewhat different from what we had previously dealt with in this blog, but it was an interesting topic for me nonetheless.
 I had encountered the Newton-Raphson method previously when going down my typical Wikipedia rabbit holes, but it is only today that I feel like I've finally got a grasp of the concept.
-I condiser this post to be a start of many more posts on numerical methods to come.
+I consider this post to be a start of many more posts on numerical methods to come.

 I hope you've enjoyed reading this post.
 See you in the next one.